Banks have two key powers in today’s economy – they get to decide:

 From the time when the Bank of England was formed in 1694, it took over 300 years for banks to create the first trillion pounds.
 It took them only 8 years to create the second trillion.
-Today cash – the bottom line in the chart below – accounts for just 3% of the total money in the economy.
-The dark blue line, money created by commercial banks, accounts for the other 97% (red on the chart below).
+Today cash – the green area at the bottom of the chart below – accounts for just 3% of the total money in the economy.
+The red area – money created by commercial banks – accounts for the other 97% (red on the chart below).

 2. How have they used this new money?

 Over the last 15 years the banks have used their power to create money to pump hundreds of billions of pounds into the property market (shown in red below).
 This has pushed the price of housing out of reach of ordinary people.
 Lending to the finance sector has also increased greatly over the past 15 years; this sector includes the companies that were involved in much of the speculation which contributed to the crisis.

 Meanwhile, lending to businesses has stagnated, harming the real economy and lowering employment and growth.

 The Technical Details